fballiano/magento-cache-regeneration-lock/README.md

 This is why I couldn't create a Magento module for this purpose.

+## Side benefit

+This solution should also avoid multiple concurrent runs of the resource setup scripts.

 ## Installation

 If you're on Linux or Mac OSX use these lines of code: